 Proposal 2.
 Both RRC_IDLE/RRC_INACTIVE states and RRC_CONNECTED state can be considered in the study of LP-WUS.

 Group-common DCI format 2_6 is used as Rel-16 DCP design to reduce the network signaling overhead.
-In Rel-17 PEI design, UE group is also supported to achieve a balance between network signalling overhead and UE power saving gain.
+In Rel-17 PEI design, UE group is also supported to achieve a balance between network signaling overhead and UE power saving gain.
 Similarly, in IEEE 802.11ba [2], the WUR frame type can determine the UE address type, and the UE address type can be divided into unicast, multicast and broadcast.
-When UE address is unicast type, the AP only conveys the WUR ID of assigned STA; when UE address is multicast type, the AP convey the group ID of many STAs; when UE address is broadcast type, this frame is provided for all the STAs.
+When UE address is unicast type, the AP only conveys the WUR ID of assigned STA; when UE address is multicast type, the AP conveys the group ID of many STAs; when UE address is broadcast type, this frame is provided for all the STAs.
 As a consequence, no matter WUR in IEEE or Rel-16 DCP/Rel-17 PEI in pervious standardization, they all apply the UE subgroup to save network overhead.
 It is also reasonable to consider applying UE group method on LP-WUS to reduce the signalling overhead of network and also provides much UE power saving gain.

 Proposal 3.
 UE-group specific L1 signal can be considered for LP-WUS signal design.